Call our free helpline0808 808 3555

 It is important to note that the general rights of parents and

-disabled children under 18 will remain to same.
+disabled children under 18 will remain the same.
 This means that

 parents still have the right to request an assessment of their child's